Ilya93/payload-blog/README.md

 I used Payload CMS beta v3 for this project

+## Media Storage

+I used @payloadcms/storage-s3 for media storage

 ## Deployment

 This project is deployed using next js standalone build over GCP [Cloud run](https://cloud.google.com/run?hl=ru)